 Linux: lgli6s03 (through mobaxterm, Shanghai):

+Mobaxterm is recommended for linux.

+Advanced SSH setting in mobaxterm. export SHELL=/bin/csh;exec csh -l

-This .bashrc file could be created if it does not exist in the folder \\plm\lgnas\euler\n8icul. (n8icul is the user name for yibao, you should know your own name for u disk)
+This .bashrc file could be created if it does not exist in the folder \\plm\lgnas\users\n8icul. (n8icul is the user name for yibao, you should know your own name for u disk)

+\\plm\lgnas\users\n8icul, it does not work, please file HD.Help-desk.

 It seems that you don't have rights to access the /samsrc2/srcvyysam directory.
 Don't worry, we can set the basic environment variables manually, for bash execute: